Some men develop physical and emotional symptoms when they reach their late 40s to early 50s.

 But often the symptoms of 'male menopause' are nothing to do with hormones.

 Lifestyle factors or psychological problems are often responsible for many of these symptoms.

 For example, erectile dysfunction, loss of libido and mood swings may be the result of either:

 There are also physical causes of erectile dysfunction.
 These may happen alongside any psychological cause.

-Psychological problems can be brought on by work or relationship issues, divorce, money problems or worrying about ageing parents.
+Psychological problems can be brought on by work or relationship issues, divorce, money problems or worrying about family.

 A midlife crisis can also be responsible.
 This can happen when men think they have reached life's halfway stage.

 Anxieties over what they have accomplished so far in their job or personal life can lead to a period of depression.